 Enjoy daily land excursions and explore beaches dotted with penguins

 Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
-If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
+If you arrive early, many museums, restaurants, and shops keep you busy for days.
 By early afternoon, a representative meets everyone at the official starting point hotel, where you enjoy a welcome dinner and are briefed about preparing for your embarkation day.

 Your charter flight from Punta Arenas to Antarctica has you crossing the legendary Drake Passage in only a few hours.
 Far below, the ship is approaching King George Island for your arrival.
 Your first glimpse of dramatic Antarctica landscapes is from a very unique perspective, as your plane descends for landing in the South Shetlands.
 After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship.
 Meet the rest of your shipmates and set sail for the Antarctic Peninsula!